hhalvors/quantum/qm-books.md

    spectral theorem, etc. Albert's book is also rather loose in terminology, e.g. it doesn't attempt to give precise definitions of things like "contextual hidden variable theory".

-6. Isham, _Lectures On Quantum Theory: Mathematical And Structural Foundations_ This is a book by a mathematical physicist who has a philosophical orientation.
-It's excellent on the formalism and on the no hidden variables theorems.
-But does it put forward a plausible view about how to interpret the theory?
-Not likely.
+6. Isham, _Lectures On Quantum Theory: Mathematical And Structural Foundations_ This is a book by a mathematical physicist with a philosophical orientation.
+The math is done more elegantly than any of the philosophy books, and it has a good (although idiosyncratic) presentation of no hidden variables theorems.
+But you won't get much discussion here of the lines of debate vis-a-vis different interpretations of QM.

 # Additional notes